richmahn/en_tn/neh/front/intro.md

 ## Part 3: Important Translation Issues ##

-#### What is the meaning of the term Israel? ####
+#### How does the Book of Nehemiah use the term "Israel"? ####

-Israel is used in many different ways in Scripture.
-The descendants of Jacob, also known as Israel, were a people group who became known as Israel.
-This people group is also the nation of Israel.
-After the civil war in the nation of Israel, the tribes in the north took the name Israel, which is a reference to the "kingdom of Israel."
-Nehemiah uses the term "Israel" to refer to the kingdom of Judah, since the people from the kingdom of Israel have lost their identity through intermarriage.
-(See: [[rc://en/tw/dict/bible/kt/israel]] and [[rc://en/tw/dict/bible/other/kingdomofisrael]])
+The Book of Nehemiah uses the term "Israel" to refer to the kingdom of Judah, which was composed mostly of the two tribes of Judah and Benjamin.
+The other ten tribes had ended their loyalty to any kings descended from David.
+God allowed the Assyrians to conquer the other ten tribes and take them into exile.
+As a result, they became a part of other ethnic groups and did not return to the land of Israel.
+(See: [[rc://en/tw/dict/bible/kt/israel]])

-#### Is the book in chronological order? ####
+#### Are the events in the Book of Nehemiah told in the order that they acutally happened? ####

-No, there are parts of Nehemiah that do not follow a strict chronological sequence.
+Some of the events in the Book of Nehemiah are not told in the order they actually happened.
+Translators should pay attention to notes that signal when events are probably out of order with each other.